 It feels like you’re walking underwater with cinder blocks for shoes.
 Like you’re drowning while everyone else around you is still breathing.
 The more you fight it the further you sink.

 When you reach your limits you’re left with nothing but what you believe are your own thoughts and your own mind.
 Unfortunately, these are no longer yours.
-They belong to something else, depression.
+They belong to something else.

 Depression is a demon that haunts your very sense of reality, always with you and always gently whispering in your ear.
-Depression delights in torturing you with these little whispers, especially when you ask ‘why’?
+This demon delights in torturing you with these little whispers, especially when you ask ‘why’?

 Depression is a Cancer of the Soul